 NSF International provides a seal on their approved products that lets athletes know their supplements contain what is stated on the label, and that they are free from banned substances.
 NSF also ensure good manufacturing practices, and they check for unsafe levels of contaminants.

-Just like with USP, be careful picking up products that simply have the letters NSF on them.
-Refer to NSF International’s Certified Product Search to make sure you’re getting a truly certified product.
+Just like with USP, use good judgement when picking up products that simply have the letters NSF on them.
+Refer to NSF International’s Certified Product Search to make sure your product actually went through the rigorous testing it should.

-Beyond this, there is one more major point that needs to be said.
-Make sure you are purchasing your supplements from trustworthy retailers.
+Beyond this, I have to make one more major point.
+Make sure you purchase your supplements from trustworthy retailers.
 Avoid buying your supplements from Amazon or other sketchy websites, because you don’t know if the pills you get in the bottle of the brand you have carefully chosen are actually what you have ordered.